roitraining/kbernetes-onboard/setup/README.md

 1. install node
 2. install python3
-3. download the onboard repo
-4. Use your development environment to find and replace all references to kr-dr-temp-hip with the id of your google cloud project.
+3. clone the hiplocal repo from your project - this will give you the correct project ids etc
-5. To run the python app...
+4. To run the python app...
     - you will need to install from requirements.txt
-        - on my machine, the command is: /usr/local/bin/pip3 install -r requirements.txt
+        - on my machine, the command is:
+                /usr/local/bin/pip3 install -r requirements.txt
-        - your command may will be simpler/different
+        - your command may well be simpler/different
     - you may also need to set up a virtual env for python
         - on my machine, the command is: python3 -m venv env
     - you can then run the frontend from the frontend folder using: python3 main.py
-        (or simply python main.py if you have python3 mapped to python) it will take a little while to stat up, but will tell you to browse to :8080
+        (or simply python main.py if you have python3 mapped to python) it will take a little while to start up, but should eventually tell you to browse to :8080
-6. To run the node application...
+5. To run the node application...
     - you will need to install from package.json
         - open a terminal in the backend folder and type: npm install